Toni Gonzalez

 What To Serve It With

-It can be a struggle to find something perfect to pair with such a decadent dish.
-But this Chicken Thighs Confit is going to be the star of any dish, no matter what you include.
+It can be a struggle to find something perfect to pair with such a delicious dish.
+But this Chicken Thighs Confit is going to be the star of any meal, no matter what you include.

-When I made this recipe, I paired it with a Moroccan Vegetable Couscous.
+When I made this for my family, I paired it with a Moroccan Vegetable Couscous.
+It’s a simple traditional recipe.
 It was a simple, light side that went perfectly with the richness of the confit.
-Stay tuned for that recipe soon!

 You can also do something as plain as white rice!
-One of the benefits to Chicken Thighs Confit is that you can make a big batch of it, heat it up in the oven, and serve it with some white rice and it still has every bit of flavor that it had the first night!
+One of the benefits to the whole process of making Chicken Thighs Confit is that you can make a big batch of it, heat it up in the oven or in a pan with a minimal amount of oil, and serve it with some white rice.
+It will still have every bit of flavor and make a delicious meal the next time you decide to have it again.

 Some other ideas for what to serve these chicken thighs confit with are: